 The SMP projects receive grants from the Administration for Community Living (ACL) to recruit and train retired professionals and other older adults and community members to prevent, recognize, and report health care fraud, errors, and abuse.
 These SMP team members then participate in outreach events to help educate Medicare and Medicaid beneficiaries on the same prevention, recognition, and reporting techniques.

 The SMP program model is one of prevention.
 SMPs educated Medicare beneficiaries to scrutinize their medical statements and bills and subsequently reduce fraud and errors.
 Though beneficiaries have several avenues they can take to report fraud, such as the Office of Inspector General (OIG) hotline or 1-800-Medicare, some beneficiaries choose to report fraud to the SMP.
 In these cases, SMPs refer the complaint to the appropriate entity.

-In 2017, the 53 SMP projects had a total of 6,130 total active team members who conducted 26,429 group outreach and education events, reaching an estimated 1.9 million people.
-In addition, the projects had 226,261 individual interactions with, or on behalf of, a Medicare beneficiary.
+In 2022, the 54 SMP projects had a total of 5,346 active team members who conducted a total of 18,274 group outreach and education events, reaching an estimated 1,000,240 people.
+In addition, the projects had 246,725 individual interactions with, or on behalf of, a Medicare beneficiary.

-The OIG emphasizes that it is not always possible to track SMP referrals to Medicare contractors or law enforcement from beneficiaries who have learned to detect fraud, waste, and abuse from the projects.
-Therefore, SMPs may not be receiving full credit for savings, recoveries, and cost avoidance attributable to their work.
-In addition, SMPs are unable to track the potentially substantial savings derived from a sentinel effect whereby fraud and errors are reduced by Medicare beneficiaries’ scrutiny of their bills.
+The OIG notes that the projects may not be receiving full credit for recoveries, savings, and cost avoidance attributable to their work.
+It is not always possible to track referrals to Medicare contractors or law enforcement from beneficiaries who have learned to detect fraud, waste, and abuse from the projects.
+In addition, the projects are unable to track the potentially substantial savings derived from a sentinel effect, whereby Medicare beneficiaries’ scrutiny of their bills reduces fraud and errors.